Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Introduction

-Based on our key findings, we conclude that \emph{LLM-driven index tuning demonstrates strong performance potential}, particularly as a complementary technique to existing cost-based commercial index tuners such as DTA.
+\cut{Based on our key findings, we conclude that \emph{LLM-driven index tuning demonstrates strong performance potential}, particularly as a complementary technique to existing cost-based commercial index tuners such as DTA.
 However, \emph{safely and effectively realizing this potential in practice remains challenging}, as high performance variance and inaccuracies in cost estimation can make the adoption of LLM-recommended indexes prone to performance degradation.
-A natural approach to mitigating such degradation is to perform performance validation by materializing different candidate configurations (e.g., those proposed by DTA or LLM) and executing queries to measure their true performance.
-However, this approach is often prohibitively expensive and thus impractical in production.
-Our detailed cost breakdown reveals that validation incurs substantially higher cost than index tuning itself.
-In particular, beyond query execution, index creation contributes a disproportionately large fraction of total cost, becoming a key bottleneck that can be further exacerbated by the diverse recommendations that LLM may produce (Section~\ref{sec:lesson:cost}).
+A natural way to mitigate such degradation is to perform performance validation by materializing different candidate configurations (e.g., those proposed by DTA or LLM) and executing queries to measure their true performance.
+However, this is often prohibitively expensive and thus impractical in production.
+Our cost breakdown reveals that validation incurs substantially higher cost than index tuning itself.
+Specifically, beyond query execution, index creation contributes a disproportionately large fraction of total cost, becoming a key bottleneck that can be further exacerbated by the diverse recommendations that LLM may produce (Section~\ref{sec:lesson:cost}).
 Together, these findings underscore the \emph{need to rethink the index tuning architecture to better balance performance, reliability, and operational cost in real-world settings}.

-\paragraph*{Paper Organization} The remainder of the paper is organized as follows.
-Section~\ref{sec:methodology} describes our evaluation methodology.
-Section~\ref{sec:single-query-workloads} presents the evaluation results for tuning single-query workloads.
-Section~\ref{sec:llm-efficacy} takes a deeper look at the reasoning process and demonstrates how useful insights can be distilled from LLM.
-Section~\ref{sec:multi-query-workloads} shows the evaluation results of multi-query workloads.
-Section~\ref{sec:lesson} presents lessons learned from our effort to integrate LLM with DTA.
-Section~\ref{sec:discussion} discusses future opportunities.
-Section~\ref{sec:related-work} reviews related work, and Section~\ref{sec:conclusion} concludes the paper.
+Beyond LLM-based tuning, such an architecture may also benefit cost-based tuners like DTA, for example by mitigating performance regressions~\cite{WuDXNC25}.